Mueen404/Project-of-Application-of-ICT/README.md

-# HTML & CSS – Inventory System Form Project
+# HTML & CSS – Inventory Management System Form

+## 📘 Project Profile

+### Project Title
+**HTML & CSS–Based Inventory Management System Form**

+### Course
+Information and Communication Technology (ICT)

+### Academic Level:
+Semester 1

+### Project Type:
+Group-Based Academic Project

+### Project Description
+# Inventory Management System Form

 ## 📌 Project Overview
-This project is an **Inventory Management System Form** developed using **HTML and CSS** as part of our **Semester 1 ICT group project**.
-The main objective of this project is to design a user-friendly interface that allows users to manage inventory records through structured forms.
+The **Inventory Management System Form** is a front-end web development project designed using **HTML5** and **CSS3**.
+The project focuses on developing a structured and user-friendly interface that allows users to enter and manage basic inventory information through a web-based form.

-This project focuses on **front-end development**, layout design, and form handling concepts using basic web technologies.
+The system emphasizes the proper use of HTML form elements, clean layout design, and effective CSS styling.
+This project does not include backend functionality or database integration, as it is intended to strengthen foundational knowledge of front-end development and web design principles.

 ---

-## 👨‍💻 Group Information
+## 🎯 Project Objectives
+- To understand and implement HTML form structures
+- To apply CSS for layout design and visual styling
+- To develop a simple inventory management interface
+- To enhance user experience through organized design
+- To promote teamwork and collaborative development
+- To practice project documentation and presentation skills

+---

+## 🛠️ Technologies Used
+- **HTML5**
+- **CSS3**
+- **Microsoft Word** (Documentation)
+- **Microsoft PowerPoint** (Presentation)
+- **GitHub** (Version Control and Repository Management)

+---

+---

+### 🧠 Project Abstract
+The **Inventory Management System Form** is a front-end web application designed using **HTML5** and **CSS3** to demonstrate essential web development concepts.
+The project focuses on creating a structured, user-friendly, and visually consistent inventory form that enables users to enter and organize basic inventory-related data.

+The system emphasizes clean layout design, proper use of HTML form elements, and effective CSS styling techniques.
+Although the project does not include backend functionality or database integration, it provides a strong foundational understanding of front-end development practices.
+Additionally, the project promotes teamwork, documentation skills, and the practical use of **GitHub** for version control and academic collaboration.

+---

+### 👥 Development Team

 **Group Name:**
 **Four Future Tech**